An ongoing evolution of consciousness

 With the arrival of mind, we see again an entirely new functionality and another huge jump in level of complexity.
 The physical structure supporting the mind, the nervous system and especially the brain, is again many orders of magnitude more complex than anything else.
 But its form and function are essentially different from the structure of say a tree or a small animal.
 The tree is more complex and one could say more individualised than a rock: it is active, interactive, capable of expanding and rebuilding itself, and yet, in the end, it is still, like the rock, only itself.
 But with the brain something radically new happens: with the help of its complex physical structure, the mind does something essentially different from what life is about.
 While life is into asserting itself, mind is into modelling reality, and it does so most typically by creating inside itself, an extremely complex set of multidimensional maps and plans, forming a whole new secondary reality of its own.

-To make this more clear, think of how different "your world" would be if you had a different set of senses: If, for example, your eyes would not be sensitive to radiation in the range of the visible light, but to infrared or to electromagnetic waves, the coloured surfaces you now see would not be there and almost all objects you now consider solid, would appear transparent.
+To make this more clear, think of how different "your world" would be if you had a different set of senses: If, for example, your eyes would not be sensitive to radiation in the range of the visible light, but to infrared or to electromagnetic waves, the coloured surfaces you now see would not be there and almost all objects you now consider solid, would appear radiating and transparent.

 The mental creature then lives within this hugely complex model, this second-hand reality of its own making.
 It identifies with a small part of it which it calls "itself" and it takes colours, surfaces, etc. as part of the outside reality, while actually everything it knows is a construct of it own way of thinking and only indirectly related to the reality it presents.
 Linguistically the ordinary relationship between the mental self and the (represented) world is one of "I and it", and the relation is not any more direct or interactive: subjectively we can rise out of reality, and then, from above, look with our mental eye at our own constructed model of reality with ourselves in the midst of it.
 In other words, our consciousness, our self, our puruṣa, still identifies with one little portion of material reality, prakṛti, but this bit of prakṛti is not any more simply itself as in the pebble and the tree, but it is a nervous system modelling both itself and its surrounding.